crypto-com/thaler-docs/docs/getting-started/send_your_first_transaction.md

 ## Types of transaction and address

 There are various kinds of transactions between different types of addresses.
-For example, we can check the bonded and unbounded balances of a *Stacking* address by:
+For example, we can check the bonded and unbounded balances of a *Staking* address by:

 ```bash
 $./target/debug/client-cli state --name Default --address 0xbdb46d64ed9da69093490a578158b1a20d96370b